anishsaraf101/Wordle-Game/README.md

 cd browser_game
 python -m http.server 8000
 ```
+This ensures JavaScript code can open related text files.

 ### 3. Start a Local Python Server
 Click the browser link in the terminal or copy and paste the link into a modern browser.